 More than 1 in 5 adults in the United States suffer from a mental health disorder, and 8.2% of children.
 The effects can be devastating and even life-threatening.
-At the Soho Center for Mental Health Counseling & Clinical Supervision, Anthony Freire, LMHC, NCC, CCMHC, Kate Engstrom, LCSW, Kelley Hershman, LMHC, and their team offer the latest mental health services to their Greenwich Village of New York City patients to help them overcome a host of mental health issues.
+At the Soho Center for Mental Health Counseling, Anthony Freire, MA, LMHC, NCC, CCMHC, Kate Engstrom, LCSW, Kelley Hershman, LMHC, and their team offer the latest mental health services to their Greenwich Village of New York City patients to help them overcome a host of mental health issues.
 To explore your options, call or use the online scheduling tool.

 Mental health is an incredibly broad category that covers your cognitive, behavioral, and emotional well-being.
 According to the World Health Organization, mental health is “a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community."